Substitutes for heavy cream can include options like a soy milk-olive oil combo, evaporated milk, and coconut cream, among others.

 This article reviews 10 of the best substitutes for heavy cream.

 Keep in mind that this substitute works well for cooking and baking recipes in which heavy cream is used to add flavor and creaminess.
-However, it won’t whip the same way that heavy cream does.
+However, it will not whip the same way that heavy cream does.

 Much like the pairing of milk and butter, olive oil adds fat to the soy milk for a flavor and function comparable to heavy cream.